folke/lazy.nvim/README.md

 ## ✨ Features

-- 📦 Manage all your Neovim plugins with a sleek and intuitive UI
+- 📦 Manage all your Neovim plugins with a powerful UI
 - 🚀 Fast startup times thanks to automatic caching and bytecode compilation of lua modules.
 - 💾 Partial clones instead of shallow clones
 - 🔌 Automatic lazy-loading of lua modules and lazy-loading on events, commands, filetypes, and key mappings.